 The perfect prototype is the one that’s imperfect.
 Time and time again, new founders will make excuses like, it's not ready yet”, or “I just want to add a few more things to it” to explain why they haven’t launched their prototype yet.
 This mentality has slowly suffocated many-a startup.

-Design thinking is a mindset and process that empowers children with the ability to think critically and creatively.
+Design thinking is a mindset that empowers children with the ability to think creatively.

 A combination of values, processes, systems and resource allocation procedures prevent Government from adopting the behaviours and mindsets required to effectively support innovation.